 Scenarios will typically represent a case study based on a real patient.
 Participants will be invited to suggest a diagnosis or a differential diagnosis, to recommend diagnostic interventions (both microbiological and non-microbiological, where appropriate), to interpret any results that are provided, to advise on therapeutic interventions and to identify any infection control and/or public health implications.
 The responses will be presented in a multiple-choice format.
 The scenarios will alternate monthly between those of a virological nature and those of a general bacteriological nature.
 Parasitology or mycology scenarios will be provided periodically; these will be at a level that is appropriate to microbiologists who are not specialists in these fields.
 There will also be occasional scenarios that specifically concern antibiotic susceptibility testing or antibiotic assays.

-Participants will have one month to respond.
+Participants will have one month to respond and website entries will close no earlier than 23:59 GMT on the last day of each calendar month.
 Responses should be from individuals.
 Although consultation with colleagues is an important part of routine diagnostic practice, responses must be made without conferring as the maximum educational benefit is obtained when interpretive EQA schemes provide feedback on the opinions of individual participants, rather than those of their colleagues.
 Participants may choose not to respond to a particular scenario if it concerns a sub-speciality in which they do not practice.
 Participants will therefore be able to declare a case to be outside their normal practice (and should be prepared to justify this).
 To do this, a formal ‘out of scope’ response must be entered on the website within the normal response period; it cannot be entered retrospectively once the distribution has been closed.

 On the day after the deadline, the intended answers (representing a consensus of members of the scheme panel), will be posted on the website.
 Individual reports, together with the anonymised responses of all of the participants and an educational commentary, will be available on the website approximately two weeks later.
 Participants will be alerted by email that the report is available.